Blue-Silence/planesoptter_helper/README.md

 # Planesoptter_helper

 - This is the the individual project of the course Microservice Architecture.
+- The website is also deployed and can be publicly accessed by [Planesoptter Helper](https://planesoptter-helper.vercel.app/).
 - You can find the **report/document** under **./doc** in both ***markdown*** and ***pdf*** format.
 - Do note that the report/document contains **everything about the project except the project source code itself**.
 No other files will be given separately for ***Configuration and deployment description***, ***JSON Schema, database script, and XML Schema***, or ***the documents of the Web APIs***.